yomorun/react-cursor-chat/README.md

 ### Theme Style

-If react-cursor-chat color matches with your website background color and your users must get confused with.
+If react-cursor-chat color matches with your website background color, your users might get confused with it.

-There are built-in styles in the `@yomo/react-cursor-chat` component: **`apricot-yellow`** and **`hairy-green`**, you should import one of them to use in your web application.
+There are built-in styles in the `@yomo/react-cursor-chat` component: **`apricot-yellow`** and **`hairy-green`**.
+You should import one of them to use in your web application.

 **`hairy-green`**
 <img src="https://github.com/yomorun/react-cursor-chat/raw/main/hairy-green.png" width="200px"  alt="yomo react-cursor-chat hairy-green" />